joe-editor/joe/docs/man.md

 * regex
-Use standard regular expression syntax by default, instead of the JOE syntax (where specical characters have their meaning only when preceded with backslash).
+Use standard regular expression syntax by default, instead of the JOE syntax (where special characters have their meaning only when preceded with backslash).
 <br>